-The OI Regulation provides various modes of payment for OI such as (i) by remittance through banking channel; (ii) from funds held in account maintained Indian/ overseas as per provisions of Foreign Exchange Management Act, 1999; (iii) swap of securities; (iv) using proceeds of ADR and GDR, stock swap, receipts of ECB and financial commitment by way of debt.
+The OI Regulation provides various modes of payment for OI such as (i) by remittance through banking channels; (ii) from funds held in account maintained Indian/ overseas as per provisions of the Foreign Exchange Management Act, 1999; (iii) swap of securities; (iv) using proceeds of ADR and GDR, stock swap, receipts of ECB and financial commitment by way of debt.

 6. Pricing Guidelines

 Every investor undertaking an OI/ financial commitment shall report the same to RBI through AD Bank within the timelines prescribed under the OI Regulation.
-The investor is also required to file Annual Performance Report as an annual compliance towards the OI.
+The investor is also required to file an Annual Performance Report as an annual compliance towards the OI.

 8. Delay in reporting